 4- Keyword Research and Localization

-Now that you’ve chosen the right website structure, the next step will see the role of a professional multilingual SEO localization partner becoming clear, vital and essential.
+Now that you’ve chosen the right website structure, the next step will see the role of a professional localization partner becoming clear, vital and essential.
 It’s time for translating the website into a second, third or fourth language.

 The expert SEO localization company will embark upon conducting the relevant keyword research in the new language (or languages) in order to target keywords that have high search volume and low organic competition.